Hamilton-Labs-Org/The-Social-NoteWork/README.md

 ## Usage

-Once you've gone to the address mentioned in the previous section then you can test the query resolver out.
+Once you've gone to the address mentioned in the previous section then you can test the query resolver out in your browser.

 You can use the selector.
 ![](images/query-gui.png)